GShwartz/HandsOff-OLD/README.md

 * HandsOff runs on Python >= 3.10.8
 * Clone Repo
 * open CMD, navigate to dir and run pip install -r requirements.txt
-* change the ip addr/port according to your wished inside main.py
+* change the ip addr/port according to your wished inside main.py OR <br />
+  run python main.py -i [ip] -p [port] <br />
+  -- keep in mind you'll have to change the ip address in the client file or run the client the same as you run the server.
 * run python main.py

 ## Client ##
 ### Important!!!
-  the server runs on local ip addr so it needs to be changed on the client script.
+  Remember to use the same IP address and port for both main & client files.
 * Navigate to Client Folder
-* Run python client.py
+* Run python client.py OR python client -i [ip_to_connect_to] -p [port]
   - you can also setup autorun @startup using registery or creating a bat file inside StartUp folder that runs the client, <br />
   or use the scripts [here](https://github.com/GShwartz/HandsOff/tree/main/Client).

-#### the client runs an icon inside system tray, no exit options.
+#### the client runs an icon inside system tray, no exit options on purpse.
 ---